Audio Processor Quick Setup

 Dual Power Supplies

 The 8700i’s dual power supplies with independent AC line inputs provide redundant operation to ensuring maximum uptime.
+Both power supplies are monitored permanently and, in case of failure, an alarm is generated.

 The 8700i Audio Processor has a built-in full-featured RDS/RBDS generator that supports static and dynamic RDS values.